AJWest22/MS4/README.md

 ## **Overview**

  - This site was created for MS4 submission for Code Institute.
  - The site's name is Easy Gaming.
  - The source code can be found on GitHub
  - The site is deployed using Heroku

- - The purpose of this site is to help people find games they might like to play over a selection of consoles, from the 7th and 8th generations of game consoles.
-Customers can also leave reviews and read blog posts on: trends in the gaming industry, upcoming games and consoles, and reviews on games and consoles.
+ - The purpose of this site is to help people find games they might like to play from a selection of consoles, from the 7th and 8th generations of game consoles.
+Customers can read blog posts on: trends in the gaming industry, upcoming games and consoles, and sign up to a newsletter on any offers and news on games from the consoles available and any special offers the store might have.
+Users also have the ability to make reviews on games they've brought.

- - There was one **general** user account made to test the create an account functionality.
+ - There are two **general** user account made to test the create an account functionality, and the reviews, profiles, checkout, basket, newsletter and blog apps:

       **Username**: CEKI
+                    Belmont

- - There is currently one superuser account made at the moment:
+ - There is currently one superuser account made at the moment to test the account funcitonality, reviews, profiles, checkout and basket, newsletter and blog apps functionality:

      **Username**: easygaming_admin